epalaciosTAE/Bathtub/README.md

 I left the Retrofic logic that is catching the error.
 As workaround i just get the json using a HttpUrlConnection.

+So far, logic to fill the bathtub has to be improved

 -Device density target: hdpi
 -Time spent: 2 days